raventext/newssing/README.md

 JSON Parsing: Handling JSON data from the API.

 ## API Integration
-newssinguses the NewsAPI.org to fetch real-time news articles.
+swen news uses the NewsAPI.org to fetch real-time news articles.
 Make sure to sign up for an API key and follow their usage terms.

 ## Contact